TryGhost/GQL/README.md

-This GQL expression: `posts.name:Hello World!` when executed against the `tags` collection would be converted to the following filter object:
+This GQL expression: `posts.name:Hello World!` when executed against the `tags` collection is converted to the following filter object:

 ```
 {